iamkartiknayak/historian/README.md

 - **Personalization Settings**:
   - [X] Customize the app theme color.
   - [X] Modify border radius for UI components.
-  - [X] Enable accent colors on the app background with custom values for a personalized experience.
+  - [ ] Enable accent colors on the app background with custom values for a more personalized experience.

 All configurations are saved and automatically loaded on the next app launch.